 Q. Why are Catamaran Cruisers fiberglass hulls better than aluminum or steel?

-A. Fiberglass, unlike aluminum or steel, will not corrode or rust, even salt water will not affect it.
+A. Fiberglass, unlike aluminum or steel, will not corrode or rust, even saltwater will not affect it.
 Fiberglass is easily repaired if it is ever damaged.
 Additionally, fiberglass can be molded into desired shapes thus producing the desired performance characteristics.
 Furthermore, fiberglass is stronger pound for pound than aluminum or steel.

 Q. Why doesn't Catamaran Cruisers offer inboard motors?

-A. Today's outboard motors are more reliable, lower cost, offer lower operating and maintenance cost.
+A. Today's outboard motors are more reliable, lower cost, offer lower operating and maintenance costs.
 Unlike inboard motors, they require no winterizing.
 The "kick-up" safety feature makes them ideally suited for shallow water use.
 We install our motors on motor pods separate and behind the boat to help reduce noise and vibration, unlike built-in motors.

 Q. How do Catamaran Cruisers perform in comparison to other cruisers and houseboats?